BrotherFatcake/notes/MongoDB/Mongoose.md

 //it with args 'description of test' and function with no args

     //create const 1stConst that equals generate data function with no args

     //create 1stOptional variable that is empty --Create only if needed to perform validation of specific items

     //return chai request with arg app

         //.post with arg of '/endpoint'

             //.send with arg of new 1stConst

         //then with arg of function with arg of res

             //expect arg response to have status 201

             //expect arg response to be json

             //expect arg response body to be a arg 'object'

             //expect arg response body to include specific keys args 'key1', 'key2', etc

             //expect arg response body key1 to equal 1stConst key1

             //expect response body id to not be null

             //expect response body key2 to be equal to 1stConst key2

             //expect response body key3 to be equal to 1stConst key3

                 //**FOR USE WITH OPTIONAL VARIABLE
                 //set 1stOptional equal to 1stConst key4 to sort with arg (a, b) => b.valB - a.valA)[0].someDataName;

                 //expect response body someDataName to equal 1stOptional

+                //**END OPTIONAL VARIABLE BLOCK

             //return modelName findById response body id

         //then arg function with arg dataName

             //expect dataName key1 to equal 1stConst key1

             //expect dataName key2 to equal 1stConst key2

             //expect dataName key3.key3a to equal 1stConst key3.key3a

             //expect dataName key3.key3b to equal 1stConst key3.key3b